open-resources/dash_curriculum/tutorial/part3/chapter10.md

 if __name__ == '__main__':
     app.run_server()
 ```
-### [ADD GIF, SHOWING THE ABOVE CODE IN ACTION]
+##### [ADD GIF, SHOWING THE ABOVE CODE IN ACTION]

 ## 10.2 Buttons within a callback

 Now, that you know how to implement multiple inputs and outputs it's worth to take a closer look at buttons and how to approach them within a callback as you need to access different component properties than we have seen so far.
 Furthermore, we will see how to track how often a button has been clicked.

 Besides the children and id property, buttons come with a property called `n_clicks`, which represents the number of times that the button has been clicked on.
+The n_clicks property therefore always is a non-negative integer.
 You can use this property either to count how many times a button has been clicked or to trigger one or multiple output components whenever the button is clicked.
 Let's see both in one simple example.
 Hereby, we are changing the title of our app depending if and how often the implemented button has been clicked.

 ```
 # Import packages